3 shot, 1 fatally, outside motorcycle club on South Side

 The shooting happened at about 5:15 a.m. in the 6600-block of South Evans, police said.

-The three individual were standing in a parking lot when an offender approached and started shooting.
+The three individuals were standing in a parking lot when an offender approached and started shooting.

-A man in his 20s or 30s was pronounced dead at the scene.
+A man, Kenneth Stanley, was pronounced dead at the scene.

 A 26-year-old man was shot in the left leg and neck and transported in critical condition to Northwestern Hospital.